Tiendil/tiendil-org-content/content/posts/2024-028-ai-notes-2024-industry-transparency/en.md

 seo_image = ""
 ---

-Nearly a year and a half ago, I published a large [forecast on artificial intelligence]{post:@choose-nearest-language:silly-predictions-about-artificial-intelligence}.
+Nearly a year and a half ago, I published a major [forecast on artificial intelligence]{post:@choose-nearest-language:silly-predictions-about-artificial-intelligence}.
 Read it if you haven't already — it's still looking good.

-Recently, I've decided to expand the prognosis, but a large comprehensive post just isn't coming together, so it will be a series of smaller notes.
+Recently, I've decided to expand the prognosis, but a sizeable comprehensive post isn't coming together, so there will be a series of smaller notes.

-I'll start with speaking about the transparency of the industry: the current AI movement has several cool features that I want to speak about.
+I'll start with industry transparency: the current AI movement has several impressive aspects that I'd like to discuss.

 <!-- more -->